United States Volunteers: War of 1812

-An act of January 12, 1812 authorized the President to raise up to six companies of rangers, either volunteers or men enlisted for a one-year period, whenever he had evidence of actual or threatened invasion of any Indian tribes.
+An act of January 12, 1812, authorized the President to raise up to six companies of rangers, either volunteers or men enlisted for a one-year period, whenever he had evidence of actual or threatened invasion of any Indian tribes.
 In July an additional company was authorized, and in February 1813 ten additional companies.

-On February 6, 1812 the Congress enacted the Volunteer Military Corps Act, which provided for the raising of a force up to 50,000 soldiers for a period of 12 months.
+On February 6, 1812, the Congress enacted the Volunteer Military Corps Act, which provided for the raising of a force up to 50,000 soldiers for a period of 12 months.
 This force was directly under Federal government control, not state militia.

-The act of February 6, specified that the president were authorized to accept into federal service any volunteer company or companies of infantry, cavalry and artillery.
+The act of February 6, specified that the president was authorized to accept into federal service any volunteer company or companies of infantry, cavalry and artillery.
 They were to be clothed at their own expense but armed and equipped by the federal government when called into actual service.
 The cavalry were to provide their own horses.
 The commissioned officers were to be appointed according to the laws of the several states.
 The volunteer units were to be called into service within two years from being accepted, and were then to serve for a 12-month period.
 While in actual service they were entitled to the same rules and regulations as the United States Army, and received the same emoluments.
 In addition, non-commissioned officers and men were to receive in money the cost of clothing themselves.
 Losses of horses and equipment furnished at their own expense were to be compensated.
 The president would organize the volunteer force into battalions, regiments, brigades and divisions as the case may be.
-Through the act of July 6, 1812 the right to appoint commissioned officers of the volunteers was given to the president with the advice and consent of the senate.
+Through the act of July 6, 1812, the right to appoint commissioned officers of the volunteers was given to the president with the advice and consent of the senate.

 An exact count of the number of soldiers enlisted in the volunteer forces under the above act was never made; the most generally accepted figures are 3,049 volunteer rangers and 10,110 other federal volunteers.
-The act of February 6, 1812 was not successful; field officers were not appointed until a sufficient number of companies had been formed into regiments.
+The act of February 6, 1812, was not successful; field officers were not appointed until a sufficient number of companies had been formed into regiments.
 Companies from different states were never trained together before active operations.